Why do people seek out counseling or coaching services?

 Who do you work with?

 I work with individuals of all ages, couples, and families.
-Coaching and Synergy services are generally individual focused.
+Coaching services are generally individual focused.

 I provide individual, couple, and family counseling services.
 Even when an individual presents for therapy, our work often addresses family of origin topics, learned patterns of relating, and the impact of that person’s most significant interpersonal relationships on his/her well being.
 Therapeutic goals are developed based upon the preferences and desired changes of a single person.